-This does not apply to an exposure for which APRA has provided an approval under paragraph 44 of this Prudential Standard.
+This does not apply to an exposure that APRA has provided an approval under paragraph 43 of this Prudential Standard.

-- (a) the contagion risks involved with exceeding the limits (including the factors in paragraph 13 of this Prudential Standard) and why the proposed exposures will not unreasonably expose the ADI to excessive risk; and - (b) how the proposed exposures are consistent with its policies on related entities. - 45.
-An ADI must obtain approval from APRA prior to the establishment or acquisition of a regulated entity, branch or presence domestically or overseas.
+- proposed exposures will not unreasonably expose the ADI to excessive risk; and - (b) how the proposed exposures are consistent with its policies on related entities. - 44.
+An ADI must obtain approval from APRA prior to the establishment or acquisition of a regulated presence domestically or overseas.